MolSSI/QCFractal/docs/qcfractal/source/index.rst

 **Manager Documentation**

-Setting up and running QCFractal Managers on your system
+Setting up and running Fractal's Queue Managers on your system

 .. toctree::
    :maxdepth: 1